 Our brands engage with customers by releasing a stream of inspiring digital content at high frequency across multiple channels where we know our customers are.
 We believe our content-rich narrative and authentic brand messaging drives organic traffic to our websites, efficiently generating demand, enhancing connectivity with customers and amplifying our brand communities.
 Our brands constantly innovate their marketing strategies and reach their customers organically across all channels including social media, paid performance and innovative in-house channels.
 Core to our marketing strategy is the use of social media influencers, and we maintain relationships with approximately 25,000 influencers globally and utilize them to test and launch new products, gather customer feedback, increase brand awareness and acquire new customers in a cost-effective manner.
-In 2022, across a.k.a.
-Brands, we had nearly 10.0 million followers on social media and served more than 3.8 million active customers.
-In addition to social media marketing, we also tested live video shopping events and increased our penetration of SMS text message marketing in 2022.
+In 2023, across a.k.a.
+Brands, we had nearly 13 million followers on social media and served more than 3.7 million active customers.
+In addition to social media marketing, we also leverage our stores and off-site locations to host both influencer marketing events as well as events open to customers to deepen our engagement.